 Busy lifestyles can get in the way of our skincare routines, and it’s easy to go to bed without cleansing, or removing your makeup after a long night out.
 Unfortunately, this can wreak havoc on our skin, so it’s best to figure out a skincare routine that is so simple, you won’t be tempted to skip it!
+Sometimes it's our skin type that confuses us.
+What's the best skin care products for dry combination skin we hear you cry!
+How to look after dry skin?
+What's the best makeup for oily skin?
+How about the best combination skin care products?

 Going to sleep with makeup can cause eye irritation, eye infections, dry skin, damage your eyelashes, dry your lips and increase the visibility of fine lines and wrinkles.
 Improving the look and feel of your skin can be effortlessly obtained with a simple and quick skincare routine.
 It can also be tailored to your skin type and lifestyle without putting a dent in your wallet.
 There are many different options, opinions and suggestions for skin care, and if you follow beauty bloggers or Instagrammers you will be even more aware of this.
 The arsenal of skincare products out there can be intimidating and slightly overwhelming.
 Don’t let the overload of options discourage you from finding the perfect fit for you, as everybody's skin is different and whatever works for you won't necessarily work for someone else.
 Even if you have a similar skin type as someone, there’s also a variety of outside factors that affect your skin health.
 Finding the right skincare routine can be an evolving process as skin changes with time, so the best thing to do is to know your skin and work towards finding the best solution for it.